Raumfahrzeug420/RoUpdates-Revamped/README.md

 # RoUpdates-Revamped
 Credits go to MirayXS https://github.com/MirayXS/RoUpdates

-If you wan't to contact me: Pakyu!#6228
+If you want to contact me: Pakyu!#6228

 # Changes Made
 Instead of comparing the version to the pastebin it will compare to a version folder.
 This version folder will update automatically.
 You don't need to configure it.